seqeralabs/tower-cli/README.md

 # tw CLI

-`tw` is [Seqeta Platform](https://cloud.seqera.io/) on the command line.
+`tw` is [Seqera Platform](https://cloud.seqera.io/) on the command line.
 It brings Seqera concepts like pipelines, actions, and compute environments to the terminal.

 Seqera Platform is a full-stack application for the management of data pipelines and compute resources.
 It enables collaborative data analysis at scale, on-premises or in any cloud.